azdavis/azdavis.net/posts/en/define-pl-01.md

 ## Introduction and motivation

 There are many programming languages.
 Some have been around for years, some are relatively new.
-Some are general-purpose, some are more domain-specific.

-But what is a programming language?
-Or rather, what defines one?
+But what defines a programming language?

 ### Definition by implementation

-One answer is that the definition of programming language is its implementation.
+One answer is that the definition of a programming language is its implementation.

-Given some programming language $L$, an implementation of $L$ is a program, which takes as input the text of a program $p$ in the language $L$, and either produces as output some result based on $p$, or rejects $p$ as invalid.
+Given some programming language $L$, an implementation of $L$ is a program, which takes the text of a program $p$ in the language $L$, and either produces some result based on $p$, or rejects $p$ as invalid.

-We could then say a program $p$ is a program in the programming language $L$ if the implementation of $L$ produces output for $p$, i.e. it does not reject $p$.
+We could then say $p$ is a program in the language $L$ if the implementation of
+$L$ produces output for $p$, that is, it does not reject $p$.

 However, a programming language may have multiple implementations.
 And though these implementations may strive for compatibility between one another, it